Linear Programming in Excel using Solver

 - Solver by default is not available to use.

-- Solver not only limited to linear programming language but we can solve many other problems as well.
+- Solver not only limited to a linear programming language but we can solve many other problems as well.
 Refer to our article “Solver Option in Excel”.

 - Setting the objective cell is important.

 This has been a guide to Linear Programming in Excel.
-Here we discuss how to solve the linear programming problem in excel solver with example and downloadable excel template.
+Here we discuss how to solve the linear programming problem in excel using solver option with example and downloadable excel template.
 You may learn more about excel from the following articles –